 Their name is probably a pun on the famous 18th-century furniture style, and not a reference to the Chippendales Dancers, whom they predate by many, many years.

-Not to be confused with Warner Bros.'
-Goofy Gophers, Mac and Tosh.
-(Mac and Tosh are the ultrapolite ones.)
+Not to be confused with Warner Bros.' comically ultrapolite Goofy Gophers, Mac and Tosh.

 - Almost Kiss: Kind of.
 When Chip and Dale both try to kiss Clarice in Two Chips and a Miss, the latter ducks away, and Chip and Dale end up kissing each other.